ghc-proposals/ghc-proposals/proposals/0000-deriving-superclasses.rst

 --------
-Using the ``Monad`` example in `Proposed Library Change Specification <#Proposed Library Change Specification>`_ we could define a new ``Monad`` ``M`` with merely the following (if we also use the aforementioned shared class methods proposal):
+Using the ``Monad`` example in `Proposed Library Change Specification <#Proposed Library Change Specification>`_ we could define a new ``Monad`` ``M`` with merely the following (if we also use the aforementioned shared class members proposal):
 ::
   data Id a = MkId a